This story is part of CNBC Make It Millennium money a series that describes how people around the world earn, spend and save their money.

 How he spends money

 Cricchio is currently on his second annual contract and teaches English in South Korea.
-On the same subject : Beat the Tax Deadline with a Contribution to Your Roth IRA.
+On the same subject : 3 Stocks to Help You Build Retirement Wealth.
 She works with elementary school students at a hagwon or private academy and earns $ 24,000 a year.

 Here’s a look at how Cricchio usually spends his money, from May 2021: